 The CPR sign must also include a statement explaining what steps to follow in an emergency.
 Such steps include calling Triple Zero, staying with an injured person and providing first aid.

-The water balance level will also be inspected
+The water balance level

 Water balance refers to the chemical composition of your pool.
 If your water balance is off, it will damage your pool.

 Your inspector will examine the levels of pH, Total Alkalinity, and Calcium Hardness to determine if they are at acceptable levels.